llprecasting/recastingCodes/DisplacedJets/ATLAS-EXOT-2019-23/README.md

 After generating a ROOT file using the modified Delphes code (see above),  the efficiencies can be computed running:

 ```
-./getEffsFromROOT.py -p <parameters_file> -f <path-to-root-file>
+./getEffsFromROOT.py -p <parameters_file> -f <path-to-root-file(s)>
 ```
 where one example of the parameters file can be found [here](./parameters_getEff.ini).
 This file defines the PDGs for the LLP and what should be considered as invisible in the LLP decays.
 It also provides a list of $c\tau$ values for which the efficiencies will be computed and other options.
-The output will consist of a csv file for each ROOT file containing the efficiencies for the provided $c\tau$ values.
-The files will be stored in the same folder as the ROOT file.
+The output will consist of a csv file (stored in the same folder as the input file) for each ROOT file containing the efficiencies for the provided $c\tau$ values.

+If running over multiple files, the code allows to run the efficiency calculation in parallel (the number of parallel runs is set by the `ncpus` option).

 ## Plotting the results